 Search engines might even occasionally switch the rankings of your pages as they test which one performs better.
 This constant flipping makes it challenging for your primary page to reach the top and stay there consistently.
 It's a sign that the search engine sees both pages as roughly equally relevant but cannot decide which to prioritize.

-Thin differentiation is the primary driver of this problem during rapid expansion phases.
+Insufficient topical differentiation is the primary cause of this problem during rapid expansion phases.
 When a team is tasked with high-velocity publishing schedules, they may create multiple pages that differ only slightly.
-This lack of distinct value prevents any single page from standing out as the definitive resource on the topic.
+This lack of differentiation prevents any one page from becoming the definitive resource on a topic.

 Targeting many keywords with very similar meanings can confuse your website's topical map.
 Each page should serve a unique purpose that justifies its existence as a separate URL.
-If a new page doesn't offer a fresh perspective or unique data, it should probably be integrated into an existing piece of content.
+If a new page doesn't offer a fresh perspective or unique data, integrate the information into an existing article instead.

 Topic Fatigue and the Struggle for Originality